What makes Representational Painting a work of art?

 The concept of space is established through the use of perspective technique, here the technique can follow several different types of executions, which allows the artist to achieve varied visual results in his art.

-However, in Realistic Painting, the correct structuring of the pictorial space must follow the teachings of the Renaissance masters in order to achieve the Excellence of the technique.
+However, in Representational Painting, the correct structuring of the pictorial space must follow the teachings of the Renaissance masters in order to achieve the Excellence of the technique.

 I quote here the teachings of two masters of painting: Piero Della Francesca (1415 - 1492), and Leonardo Da Vinci (1452 - 1519).
 Through these two distinct artists it is possible to observe the different approaches in relation to the use of perspective, the first artist uses an approach based on mathematical projection and the second based on the observation of nature.